payas0awadhutkar/payas0awadhutkar.github.io/publications.md

 - <a name="PhD Thesis"></a>Payas Awadhutkar. **Human-centric verification for software safety and security** *[Iowa State University](https://www.iastate.edu)*, Ames, Iowa, May 2020.<br/>
 **PhD Thesis:**&nbsp;[<a href="#" class="toggle-abstract">Abstract</a>][[Slides](/docs/thesis/final-defense.pdf)]&nbsp;[[Thesis](/docs/thesis/human-centric-verification.pdf)]&nbsp;[[Library](https://dr.lib.iastate.edu/handle/20.500.12876/32192)]
-Software forms a critical part of our lives today.
-Verifying software to avoid violations of safety and security properties is a necessary task.
+<div class="abstract"><p>Software forms a critical part of our lives today.
+Verifying software to avoid violations of safety
+and security properties is a necessary task.
 It is also imperative to have an assurance that the verification process was correct.
 We propose a human-centric approach to software verification.
 This involves enabling human-machine collaboration to detect vulnerabilities and to prove the correctness